OSJD/test_lucene/Possible_API.md

     * Supports composite polygons and polygons with holes.
     * So there should be a set of __Public Polygon Generation Factory Methods__
 * Polygon Bucket Query `(List<IPolygonBucket> polygonBuckets)`
-    * `PolygonBucket` contains bucket_label and polygon similar to [AnalyticsDrillDownRange](https://github.com/janakact/carbon-analytics/blob/master/components/analytics-core/org.wso2.carbon.analytics.dataservice.commons/src/main/java/org/wso2/carbon/analytics/dataservice/commons/AnalyticsDrillDownRange.java).
+    * `PolygonBucket` contains bucket_label and polygon.
+Similar to [AnalyticsDrillDownRange](https://github.com/janakact/carbon-analytics/blob/master/components/analytics-core/org.wso2.carbon.analytics.dataservice.commons/src/main/java/org/wso2/carbon/analytics/dataservice/commons/AnalyticsDrillDownRange.java).

 Following can be reduced to polygon query to simplyfy the interface
 * Points within given a radius (from a given location)